epfl-ada/ada-2023-project-dat4k/README.md

   4) Merging additional dataset: for step 4 (causal analysis), the budget needs to be taken into account, it is then merged to the main frame.

-  !BOUGER DE LA!
-5) Processing the plot summaries : We aim to link the temporal setting of movies with their release time by counting occurrences of specific words (e.g., winter, summer) in plot summaries.
-To simplify analysis, we apply stemming and lemmatization, followed by the bag-of-words algorithm.
-This enables us to visualize word prevalence in plots throughout the year, revealing insights into potential patterns.

 ### Step 2 : Getting to know the data, visualizations